BvernyuyN/Sales-Analysis-With-Python/README.md

 The Sales Analysis Project demonstrates the power of data analytics in gaining a deeper understanding of our business's dynamics.
 As we continue to refine and implement these recommendations, we are poised for a brighter and more successful future in the world of sales.

-For more detailed insights and the complete analysis, please refer to the detailed notebook in our GitHub repository.
+For more detailed insights and the complete analysis, please refer to the detailed notebook in my [GitHub repository](https://github.com/BvernyuyN/sales-analysis-/blob/main/sales_analysis.ipynb).